Human Rights Day

 A year of Work Culminating in a Day of Celebrations: Our Contributions to the Promotion and Protection of Human Rights.

-In celebration of Human Rights Day, the Academy on Human Rights and Humanitarian Law would like to highlight the work of the Academy’s leadership team, remarkable faculty, and accomplished students.
+In celebration of Human Rights Day, the Academy on Human Rights and Humanitarian Law would like to highlight the work of our staff team, remarkable faculty, and accomplished students.
 There is no doubt that their commitment to continue to promote and advocate for Human Rights will have a global impact.
-Over the past 27 years, the Academy has developed key initiatives and programs that offer relevant, empowering training for scholars, practitioners, and students interested in the international human rights system and created key spaces for discussions of the most relevant issues in the human rights field.
+Over the past 28 years, the Academy has developed key initiatives and programs that offer relevant, empowering training for scholars, practitioners, and students interested in the international human rights system and created key spaces for discussions of the most relevant issues in the human rights field.

 HRHL LLM In-residence Students